Juliana Delaney has been the CEO of Continuum, one of the industry’s storytelling pioneers, for over 20 years.

 “We talk about it in terms of the fact that it is the teams who are front of house, running the visitor attractions, who are actually the stars.
 They are the ones who could lose a customer for life or make a great visit.
 For me, that makes them far more important than me in this business.”

-Earlier this year, Continuum Attractions announced that it has teamed up with ITV to operate its UK visitor attractions, including the I’m a Celebrity… Jungle Challenge.
+In 2021, Continuum Attractions announced that it had teamed up with ITV to operate its UK visitor attractions, including the I’m a Celebrity… Jungle Challenge.
 “I’m thrilled that we have brokered this new, long-term working relationship with ITV,” said Delaney.